lamia-datalover/Toeic_preparation/README.md

 # Toeic_preparation
 Mastering English is a must nowadays, especially in the tech field.
 The interesting videos, tutorials, and scientific articles are in English.
-I won't lie to you; I had a good level in English, but the following books helped me boost my English and, most importantly, pass my English exam: the TOEIC book, by achieving a score of 945 out of 990.
+I won't lie to you; I had a good level in English, but the following books helped me boost my English and, most importantly, pass my English exam: the TOEIC, by achieving a score of 945 out of 990.

 I recommend you to buy them if you have the opportunity to do so.
 Do not get me wrong; you can also prepare for the test using videos on YouTube, but I am a big fan of books.
 I always need to highlight the pages to feel that I am on the right path.
 Yeah, I am not proud of it, but this is me, so...